traversaal-ai/urdu-llm-resources/README.md

 | [Urdu Fonts](https://luc.devroye.org/fonts-45771.html) | Fonts | Testing model output rendering (Nastaliq vs Naskh). |
 | [Branah Keyboard](https://www.branah.com/urdu) | Input | Virtual keyboard for prompt testing. |
 | [Lexilogos](https://www.lexilogos.com/keyboard/urdu.htm) | Input | Phonetic keyboard layout. |

+# Pull Requests

+We welcome **pull requests (PRs)** that add or improve **Urdu datasets, models, and tools** relevant to Urdu NLP and Large Language Model (LLM) development.

+You can contribute by:
+- Adding new **datasets** (pre-training, SFT/instruction tuning, evaluation)
+- Adding **LLM or embedding models** supporting Urdu
+- Adding **tools, scripts, or benchmarks** for training, evaluation, or inference
+- Fixing errors, improving documentation, or standardizing metadata

+### How to Submit a PR
+1. Fork the repository
+2. Create a new branch (`feature/add-urdu-dataset`)
+3. Add your resource under the appropriate section
+4. Include:
+   - Short description
+   - License
+   - Data source / paper / link
+   - Intended use (Pretraining / SFT / Eval / Inference)
+5. Open a pull request with a clear summary

+All contributions help strengthen the Urdu LLM ecosystem.

 # References
 Please let me know if a dataset is not properly credited.